What I've Learned From Teaching Children Piano

 I thank you all.

-I Teach Because I Love Young and Old
+I Teach Because I Love Music and People

 Little Fingers of Love